 There is one exception, though.
 For Zebra devices running Android 7.0+, a migration workflow can migrate devices to Fully Managed/Work Managed mode without a factory reset (available in the Workspace ONE UEM console 2006+).

-Work Profile on Personally-Owned Devices: For BYOD (bring-your-own-device) use cases, personally-owned Android devices utilize the work profile to handle both work and personal uses.
-Migration to a work profile on personally-owned devices is streamlined with the Workspace ONE migration tool (available in the Workspace ONE UEM console 1907+).
+Work Profile on Personally-Owned Devices: For BYOD (bring-your-own-device) use cases, a personally owned device utilizes the work profile to handle both work and personal uses.
+Migration to a work profile on employee owned devices is streamlined with the Workspace ONE migration tool (available in the Workspace ONE UEM console 1907+).
 Our migration tool requires minimal action by the end user and the admin never loses management during the migration process.

 - Blog/Video: Android Enterprise Migration to Work Profile